maitlahcen/maitlahcen.github.io/_pages/research.md

 In this paper I investigate the empirical and theoretical relationship between commodity terms of trade shocks and the dynamics of the labor market in commodity-exporting economies.
 Commodity price shocks operate mainly through the wealth channel.
 The resulting movements in the real exchange rate affect the allocation of production factors between the non-commodity tradable and non-tradable sectors.
 I show that labor search and matching frictions contribute to the dampening of the shock which helps explain the Terms of Trade disconnect discussed in the literature.
 I also show numerically that the fundamental surplus fraction matters for the transmission of the shocks to unemployment.

 ## Work in Progress

-### Monetary Policy in an Environment with Domestic and Foreign Denominated Bank Accounts, with [Pedro Gomis-Porqueras](https://sites.google.com/site/pedrogomisporqueras/) and [Sébastien Lotz](http://lemma.u-paris2.fr/fr/node/35).

-We revisit the issue of dollarization by focusing on the co-existence of domestic and foreign currency denominated bank accounts and the challenge this poses to monetary policy.

 ### Asset Pricing, Liquidity, and Monetary Policy, with [Pedro Gomis-Porqueras](https://sites.google.com/site/pedrogomisporqueras/), [Stan Rabinovich](https://sites.google.com/site/stanrabinovicheconomics/home) and [Hugo van Buggenum](https://sites.google.com/view/buggenum/home)